sgilda/maven-qstools-plugin/README.md

 Quickstarts tools Maven plugin
 ==============================
 Author: Rafael Benevides
-Summary: Maven plugin that helps JDF quickstarts maintenance
+Summary: Maven plugin that helps JBoss Developer materials maintenance

 What is it?
 -----------

-This a Maven Plugin that helps JDF quickstarts maintenance.
+This a Maven Plugin that helps JBoss Developer materials maintenance.

-You can use it to verify if your project/quickstart follow the JDF Guidelines.
-It will run all JDF Guideline checkers and generate a report that provides information about any violations that your project/quickstarts has.
+You can use it to verify if your project/quickstart follow the JBoss Developer Guidelines.
+It will run all JBoss Developer Guideline checkers and generate a report that provides information about any violations that your project/quickstarts has.

+For Maven BOMs,it can be used to verify if your Maven BOM has all dependencies being resolved.

+You can also use QSTools to synchronize an Maven Archetype with and existing project.

 System requirements